ZorinGit/APOLLO11LANDER/README.md

 Inspired by a scene from [First Man (2018)](https://www.youtube.com/watch?v=TrvXqosqkls)

-## Future Work
+## Future Development

-Potential improvements for the future:

-- Procedural level generation system to increase replay value
+- Implement a procedural level generation system to elevate replay value.
-- Turn velocity readings green when within safe landing threshold
+- Turning velocity readings green when within a safe landing threshold.
-- Break up `main.lua` into multiple files as described above
+- Break up `main.lua` into multiple files, as described above, to enhance code organization.
-- Abstract out more logic into reusable functions
+- Abstract out more logic into reusable functions, promoting code readability and reusability.